-Quantify mitochondrial responses to drug-perturbation
+Investigating mitochondrial responses to drug-perturbation

 Almost all mitochondrial studies to date are fluorescence-based, yet fluorescence itself perturbs mitochondria and can even lead to cell death.
 Nanolive imaging provides a label-free alternative, ensuring researchers capture the real response of mitochondria to drug perturbation, at high frequencies and for unlimited periods of time, without experimental artefacts.

 In this video, we perturb the mitochondrial network using Antimycin A; a potent inhibitor of cellular respiration.
 Cells were imaged once every 6 seconds for 15 mins using the 3D Cell Explorer-fluo.
 The addition of the drug causes mitochondria to become swollen and ring-shaped.

 To find out why and to learn what granularity is, check out our application note here.

 Quantifying lipid droplet metrics at the population, single cell and individual lipid droplet level